-Meet face-to-face with the PEQG research community at TAGC 2020!
-The meeting’s unique format offers multiple opportunities for you to share your work, learn about the latest research and tools, build community, and recruit newcomers to the field.
-Catch up with colleagues at the opening night PEQG mixer and at designated community meeting spots throughout the meeting.
-We’ll make it easy to spot your community’s people and posters via signage and badges.
+Connect with the PEQG research community at TAGC Online!
+The meeting’s unique format offers multiple opportunities for you to share your work, learn about the latest research and tools, and build community.
+Hear the latest at the PEQG Community Sessions and Poster Sessions.

-> Hopi Hoekstra, Harvard University (Co-Chair)
+Hopi Hoekstra, Harvard University (Co-Chair)

 Dmitri Petrov, Stanford University (Co-Chair)